renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* The Ornament of the World: How Muslims, Jews, and Christians Created a Culture of Tolerance in Medieval Spain (Maria Rosa Menocal)
 * What Is Real?
 The Unfinished Quest for the Meaning of Quantum Physics (Adam Becker)
 * The Koran: A Very Short Introduction (Michael Cook)
 * The Old Testament: A Very Short Introduction (Michael D. Coogan)